john-lyne/john-lyne.github.io/_pages/about.md

   - /about.html
 ---

+Performance engineer for Bombardier's Global aircraft series.
+Aircraft performance is a function of aircraft weight and geometry, thrust, atmospheric properties, and the conditions of the flight.
+Performance engineers define the operational capabliltes and ensure the safe operation of aircraft, in particular in the case of engine failure.
+Optimizing performance reduces the costs of operating the aircraft, thus aircraft performance correlates positively with the price of aircraft.

+Education
+======
-I am a graduate student pursuing a MASc. in Systems Design Engineering at the University of Waterloo.
+I was a graduate student pursuing a MASc. in Systems Design Engineering at the University of Waterloo.
 I obtained my undergraduate degree in the Mechanical Engineering Co-operative Program from the University of Alberta, graduating with distinction.
 During my undergraduate degree I accumulated internship experience in the energy, industrial construction, and commercial aviation industries.

-My research interests lie at the intersection between machine learning and fluid dynamics.
-In other words, my goal is to leverage the dense spatio-temporal datasets produced by direct numerical simulations of fluid flow, and employ data driven learning algorithms to develop a better understanding of the turbulent phenomena present in these simulations.
+My research interests laid at the intersection between machine learning and fluid dynamics.
+In other words, the goal was to leverage the dense spatio-temporal datasets produced by direct numerical simulations of fluid flow, and employ data driven learning algorithms to develop a better understanding of the turbulent phenomena present in these simulations.

-Education
-======

 ### September 2020 - December 2022